Amending an existing address

 Below is a list showing the circumstances in which an address amendment may be needed and to apply to make any amendments, please click the link below:

-Adding or Amending An Alias Name
+Adding, Amending or Removing An Alias Name

 Properties can have a name associated with them as well as a door number and you are welcome to do this to your property if you wish though you must continue to use the house number in all correspondence.
 The only exception to this rule is on named-only properties which were not allocated numbers when first built.